Wold Decomposition and C*-envelopes of Self-Similar Semigroup Actions on Graphs: Wold decomposition on self-similar graphs

 \begin{proof} By Proposition \ref{prop.TCK.reduceV}, it suffices to prove that $\dim \W_u$ is constant among all $u\in\Omega_v$ when $P$ is a group.
 Notice that we have shown that for each $g\in P$, $V_g$ maps $\W_v$ to $\W_{g\cdot v}$.
 Since $P$ is a group, this can be reversed using $V_{g^{-1}}$ and thus $\dim \W_v=\dim \W_{g\cdot v}$ for all $g\in P$. \end{proof}

-We would like to turn our attention to further decompose the isometric representation $\V$ on each component.
+We want to turn our attention to further decomposing the isometric representation $\V$ on each component.
 The Wold decomposition for a general isometric semigroup representation is not well understood (see \cite{Popescu1998_Wold, Popovici2004, Suciu1968}, where a representation of semigroups often has a component other than unitary and left-regular).
 Therefore, we focus on the case when $P=\mathbb{N}$, on which the classical Wold decomposition applies.
 This is also motivated by the earlier research on the Wold decomposition of odometer semigroups \cite{BLi2022}.